global-asp/global-asp/README.md

 The last section is equivalent to the final page or back cover of the storybook, and contains relevant [metadata](#metadata) about the story.
 See the [Metadata section](#metadata) below for details about what to include here.

 ### Images
-Images are automatically included in the generated binary formats and are __not__ indicated in the markup.
-There is no need to create image links or link to image urls or filenames within the markdown source.
+Images from the [ASP Image Bank](https://github.com/global-asp/asp-imagebank) are automatically included in the generated binary formats and are __not__ indicated in the markup.
+There is no need to create image links or link to image urls or filenames within the Markdown source.

 ### Metadata
-Story metadata is included in the [last section](#sections) of the markdown source file.
+Story metadata is included in the [last section](#sections) of the Markdown source file.

 The metadata section should include the following information:
 * License